Posted by Mickey B.

-If you’re wearing a homemade mask, use breathable materials that can absorb sweat on hot summer days.
+If you’re wearing a homemade mask, use breathable materials that can absorb sweat on hot summer days or in heated indoor spaces.
 Cotton can be an ideal material for breathability over polyester material that can trap moisture.
-Wear lighter colored masks on hot days.
+Wear lighter colored masks on hot days, and darker masks in cool weather.
 Launder masks daily to prevent the growth of bacteria.
 If your mask becomes wet while wearing, change into a fresh mask.

 Help Prevent the Spread

 To fight this virus effectively, we all need to do our part by wearing masks.
 These mask hacks for safety and comfort will help you navigate safely outdoors and prevent the spread.
-Help keep yourself and others safe this summer by making your mask more comfortable.
+Help keep yourself and others safe while we see this pandemic through the changing seasons, by making your own mask wearing more comfortable.